aragon/hack/docs/os-building.md

 An important note is that the `auth` and `authP` modifiers will also check whether the app is [initialized](#constructor-and-initialization).
 If the **app hasn't been initialized, the authentication check will fail**.

-When adding a role to your app, you will also need to add it to the [`arapp.json`](cli-usage.md#the-arappjson-file) file with a description of the functionality protected by the role.
+When adding a role to your app you will also need to add it to the [`arapp.json`](cli-usage.md#the-arappjson-file) file with a description of the functionality protected by the role.
 You can check Aragon's [Voting app arapp.json](https://github.com/aragon/aragon-apps/blob/master/apps/voting/arapp.json) for an example of role descriptions.

 ```
 {